ga-wdi-lessons/pseudocode/readme.md

 In today's demo, the supporting instructor will act like a computer.
 You'll be tasked with guiding the instructor through the process of making the sandwich.
 Keep in mind that your instructions will need to be explicit otherwise things could get messy!

-Computers are not smart.
-We need to give them step by step instructions to account for conditions.
-They can not adapt to make changes without being explicitly told.
-Programing is a series of tasks, which can be completed only if a certain number of conditions are met.

-Computers can not adapt, but we can.
-Your first pass at pseudocode will probably not cover everything.
-Once you know more, you may come back to update and refactor your pseudocode.

 <details>
 <summary>**Here's one approach to solving our problem**</summary>